rhuturajm/iot-hub-c-thingdev-getstartedkit/README.md

 <a name="using-microsoft-azure-iot" />
 # Using Microsoft Azure IoT Services to Identify Temperature Anomalies

-This tutorial describes the process of taking your Microsoft Azure IoT Starter Kit for the SparkFun Thingdev, and using it to develop a temperature and humidity reader that can communicate with the cloud using the  Microsoft Azure IoT SDK.
+This tutorial describes the process of taking your Microsoft Azure IoT Starter Kit for the SparkFun Thing Dev Kit, and using it to develop a temperature and humidity reader that can communicate with the cloud using the  Microsoft Azure IoT SDK.

 ## Table of Contents